 \section{Abstract}

-Medical vision--language models (VLMs) have shown strong potential for medical visual question answering (VQA), yet their reasoning remains largely text-centric: images are encoded once as static context, and subsequent inference is dominated by language.
-This paradigm is fundamentally limited in clinical scenarios, where accurate answers often depend on subtle, localized visual evidence that cannot be reliably preserved in static embeddings.
-We propose \textsc{MedLVR}, a latent visual reasoning framework that introduces an explicit visual evidence state into autoregressive decoding.
-Instead of relying solely on text-based intermediate reasoning, \textsc{MedLVR} interleaves a short latent reasoning segment within the decoder by reusing hidden states as continuous latent steps, enabling iterative preservation and refinement of query-relevant visual evidence before answer generation.
-To support effective visual supervision, we adopt a two-stage training strategy: region of interest (ROI)-supervised fine-tuning aligns latent states with clinically relevant image evidence, and Visual-Latent Policy Optimization (VLPO) further optimizes latent reasoning and answer generation under outcome-level rewards.
-Experiments on OmniMedVQA and five external medical VQA benchmarks show that \textsc{MedLVR} consistently outperforms recent reasoning baselines and improves the average score over the Qwen2.5-VL-7B backbone from 48.3\% to 53.4\%.
-These results show that latent visual reasoning provides an effective mechanism for preserving diagnostically relevant visual evidence and improving the reliability of medical VQA.
+Medical vision--language models (VLMs) have shown strong potential for medical visual question answering (VQA), yet their reasoning remains largely text-centric: images are encoded once as context, while subsequent inference is carried primarily by language.
+This can be limiting in clinical scenarios, where accurate answers often depend on subtle and localized visual cues whose relevance may only become clear as the question is interpreted.
+We propose \textsc{MedLVR}, a latent visual reasoning framework that introduces a continuous latent pathway into autoregressive decoding.
+Rather than relying only on textual intermediate reasoning, \textsc{MedLVR} inserts a short latent segment by reusing decoder hidden states as continuous reasoning steps, providing additional internal computation over query-relevant visual information before answer generation.
+We adopt a two-stage training strategy.
+Region-of-interest (ROI)-supervised fine-tuning shapes latent states toward question-associated visual evidence, while Visual--Latent Policy Optimization (VLPO) extends outcome-level optimization to the latent trajectory together with answer generation.
+Experiments on OmniMedVQA and five external medical VQA benchmarks show consistent gains over the Qwen2.5-VL-7B backbone, improving the average external-benchmark score from 48.3\% to 53.4\%.
+These results support latent visual reasoning as an effective way to strengthen the use of visual evidence during medical VQA.